Meet Our Youth Staff

 Lisa Jones, Youth Services Librarian

-Graduating with a Bachelors of Science in Early Childhood and Elementary Education from Monmouth University in New Jersey, Lisa taught elementary school for a total of 25 years.
-She taught children ranging in ages from Preschool to 4th grade and tutored students of all ages outside of school.
-She returned to school and graduated in 2009 with a Masters Degree in Library and Information Science from Rutgers University, also in NJ.
+Lisa taught elementary school for a total of 25 years after graduating with a Bachelor of Science in Early Childhood and Elementary Education from Monmouth University in New Jersey.
+She has taught preschool to 4th grade and tutored students of all ages outside of school.
+Lisa graduated in 2009 with a Master's in Library and Information Science from Rutgers University.